-The Company intends to finance operating costs over the next twelve months with existing cash on hand, reducing operating spend, and future issuances of equity and debt securities, or through a combination of the foregoing.
+The Company intends to finance operating costs over the next twelve months with existing cash on hand, continued close examination of its operating spend and potential reduction in specific areas, and future issuances of equity and debt securities, or through a combination of the foregoing.
 However, the Company will need to seek additional sources of financing if the Company requires more funds than anticipated during the next 12 months or in later periods.